Shutdown of ABS-CBN broadcasting: House of Representatives briefing on the ABS-CBN/TV5 deal and cancellation

 On August 16, 2022, the House of Representatives has originally set a briefing on the investment of ABS-CBN in TV5 on August 18, however the briefing silently announced its cancellation on the following day that was scheduled to happen on that day.
 Rodante Marcoleta commented on the deal.

 2025 franchise approval initiatives

 In January 2025, Albay Representative Joey Salceda filed House Bill 11252, the fifth bill that seeks to grant ABS-CBN's television and radio broadcasting franchise for another 25 years.
 On January 14, 2025, the bill has passed the first reading.
-However, on June 2025, ABS-CBN officially decided not to pursue a congressional franchise to return to traditional broadcasting, despite a potential Congress award of a franchise.
+However, in June 2025, ABS-CBN officially decided not to pursue a congressional franchise to return to traditional broadcasting, despite a potential Congress award of a franchise.
 Instead, ABS-CBN will focus on content creation, partnerships and global expansions.

 Reactions and aftermath

 Prior to shutdown

 Before the expiration of the broadcast franchise, ABS-CBN talents and employees conducted weekly demonstrations in front of its headquarters in Quezon City as well as in its regional stations from January to February 2020.
 During these demonstrations, presidential daughter and incumbent Davao City mayor Sara Duterte expressed support for the franchise renewal.